NMR-ERG-Linux-Support/NMR-ERG-Remote/readme.md

 ## Setting up tunnel for services, e.g. VNC Remote Desktop
+Please note this is an example for demonstration purposes, and any server/workstation names used may not be valid.
+Please ask us if you are unsure which machine you should setup a tunnel to.
 ### Linux and MacOS
-In order to use VNC over this connection, use the following command instead (again, replacing fields as needed):
+In order to use VNC over this connection, use the following command instead (again, replacing fields as needed.
+For example, replace NameOfTargetMachine with the name of a VNC host):

-      ssh -p <ins>port</ins> -L 5901:workstation:5956 username@<ins>address</ins>
+      ssh -p <ins>port</ins> -L 5901:<ins>NameOfTargetMachine</ins>:5956 username@<ins>address</ins>

 Then, open your VNC viewer of choice and enter a host name of "localhost:5901".
-This will connect you to the desktop environment on workstation.
+This will connect you to the desktop environment on whichever machine you enter as the target host.

 ### Windows
 tbd.
 On the left hand menu of Putty, goto "Connection"->"SSH"->"Tunnels".
 You can add a local Source port along with a Destination.